MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 - Not gossiping or saying hurtful things
 - Being respectful of others (getting to meetings on time, meeting deadlines, answering time sensitive email promptly)

+#### Don't forget about the people

+> Organizations are made up of people.
+> All change affects people.
+> You may have a strategy that could double sales, cut costs by a third, and win industry admiration.
+> Nonetheless, it still affects people.
+> To be successful, figure out how people feel and what anxieties or fears your idea might provoke, and then factor that into how you frame, socialize, and implement your idea.
+> Organizations don’t change; people do.
+“Leadership” doesn’t say yay or nay to an idea; people do.

 [Buy from Amazon](https://www.amazon.com/Rebels-Work-Handbook-Leading-Change/dp/1491903953)
 ISBN-13: 978-1491903957